-Something students may want to avoid is a bank that charges monthly fees for student or traditional checking accounts, or a fee for keeping money below a certain minimum that will be difficult for you to meet.
+Something students may want to avoid is a bank that charges monthly maintenance fees for student or traditional checking accounts, or a fee for keeping money below a certain minimum that will be difficult for you to meet.

-Another piece of the puzzle, and one that some students might seek for convenience, is online banking.
-Especially when choosing a bank that does not have a location near school, making sure the bank’s app or website is up to snuff could make banking transactions that much more convenient.
+Another piece of the puzzle is online banking.
+This can be especially important when choosing a bank that does not have a location near school.
+Making sure the bank’s app or website is up to snuff could make banking transactions that much more convenient.

 Some banks may offer mobile check deposit through an app, which could mean even fewer trips to a physical bank branch.

-A money management account could be another option to amp up savings and avoid fees.
-SoFi Money® is a cash management account that enables members to spend, save, and earn an interest rate all in one place without paying account fees.
+With SoFi Checking and Savings, members can spend, save, and earn a competitive interest rate all in one place without paying account fees.

 Funds can be managed and accessed from anywhere—complete with mobile transfers, photo check deposit, access to 55,000+ (fee-free) ATMs worldwide, and customer service available through the app.